home > core concepts > slave

 Consequences

-One would expect that the definition of a Jehovah's Witness is a person that worships Jehovah.
-However, the defining concept to being a Jehovah's Witness is not worship of Jehovah, but rather following the "faithful and discrete slave".
-In a judicial committee, the foremost question is not whether a Witness believes the Bible or worships Jehovah, but whether they believe God is using the Watchtower Faithful and Discrete Slave in our day.
-If a person believes in the Bible and Jehovah, they will still be disfellowshipped as an apostate if they openly confess that the Watchtower leaders do not represent Jehovah's slave.
+The defining concept to being a Jehovah's Witness is not worship of Jehovah, but rather following the "faithful and discreet slave."
+In a judicial committee, the foremost question is not whether a Witness believes the Bible or worships Jehovah, but whether they believe Jehovah is using Watchtower's Faithful and Discreet Slave.
+If a person believes in the Bible and Jehovah, they will still be disfellowshipped as an apostate if they openly confess that the Watchtower Governing Body do not represent Jehovah's slave.

 The Governing Body has managed to deflect attention from Jesus by means of their doctrine that Jesus is mediator for the Slave class alone, and that salvation can only be achieved through association with the Slave.